+3.1 Bill of Materials

-3.1 A process exists for creating and managing a bill of materials which that includes each open source component (and its Identified Licenses) from which the Supplied Software is comprised.
+A process exists for creating and managing a bill of materials which that includes each Open Source component (and its Identified Licenses) from which the Supplied Software is comprised.

-- □ 3.1.1 A documented procedure for identifying, tracking, reviewing, approving and archiving information about the collection of Open Source components from which a the Supplied Software release is comprised. - □ 3.1.2 Open Source component records for each the Supplied Software release which that demonstrates the documented procedure was properly followed.
+- □ 3.1.1 A documented procedure for identifying, tracking, reviewing, approving and archiving information about the collection of Open Source components from which a the Supplied Software release is comprised. - 3.1.2 Open Source component records for each the Supplied Software release which that demonstrates the documented procedure was properly followed.